Witiko/doctoral-thesis/defense.md

 make the results of math-aware search engines more interpretable to the users.
 Namely, I focus on *token embeddings*, which explain the semantic relationships between text words and math symbols and which can be used with *semantic matching techniques* to produce interpretable search results.
-I also focus on *learning to rank* techniques and voting algorithms, which can combine the results of several math-aware search engines to produce more accurate results without compromising their interpretability.
+I also focus on fusion-based *learning-to-rank* techniques, which can combine the results of several math-aware search engines to produce more accurate results without compromising on their interpretability.

 In my thesis, I aim to answer the following three research questions: